-The TSP is responsible for capturing and processing sensor data to determine and signal the health status of wheel ends.
-This article describes how to capture, manage, and share sensor data.
+The TSP is responsible for capturing and processing device data to determine and signal the health status of wheel ends.
+This article describes how to capture, manage, and share device data.

 We highly recommend reviewing the TraX web API OpenAPI document to fully understand the API's functionality, including its endpoints, payloads, and other important details.